lucaslafere/lucaslafere/README.md

 My name is Lucas Lafèré!
 I'm currently taking a 9-month bootcamp in software engineering, targeted towards becoming a **Fullstack Javascript Developer**.

 I sincerely love coding, it's turned into a big passion, and I truly enjoy spending my time developing apps.
-I'd never go back to any other careers.
+I'd never go back to any other career path.

 I've got tons of curiosity on C++ and C# as well, but they're not my main focus as of now.